openstack/ironic/doc/source/admin/tuning.rst

 -------------------------------

-Indexes are not a magical cure-all for all API or database performance issues, but they are an increadibly important part depending on data access and query patterns.
+Indexes are not a magical cure-all for all API or database performance issues, but they are an incredibly important part depending on data access and query patterns.

 The underlying object layer and data conversions including record pagination